awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 ------

-   Use the following command to register instances by using Amazon EC2 tags\.
+   Use the following command to register nodes by using tags\.

 ------
 #### [ Linux & macOS ]